undergoer/amt/README.md

 ## Format of the csv-file

-Ensure there is one column called `respones'.
-If you do not have such a column then you need to specify which column (\<column-name\>) you want scored with the `-r' argument as follows.
+Ensure there is one column called 'respones'.
+If you do not have such a column then you need to specify which column (\<column-name\>) you want scored with the `-r` argument as follows.

     python analyse-csv.py <csv-file> -r <column-name>